Impact Story

 2. Take care of your body.
 Good nutrition and physical activity can go a long way to protecting and improving mental health.

 3. Keep good company.
-A strong familial or social network predicts good mental health.
+A strong family or social network predicts good mental health.
 Make plans with others – even if you need to wear a mask and keep a physical distance – and make new friends through activities you enjoy.

 4. Set some goals.
 Make them modest and manageable and enjoy the mental boost as you accomplish them.